Undergraduate Admission and the Undergraduate First-Year Experience

-- If a student enters with 18 or fewer credit hours, the student’s academic work will be evaluated to determine the appropriate Gateway course for the student.
+- If a student enters with 18 or fewer credit hours, the student’s academic work will be evaluated to determine the appropriate orientation course for the student.

 - Official Mary Baldwin University transcripts will show course titles, grades, and credit hours earned on transfer credit for which MBU has comparable courses; however, grades from transfer coursework are not factored into the GPA.
 In evaluating graduation requirements, the Registrar will determine if certain transfer credits can be used to satisfy general education requirements.
 All students must satisfy the core requirements and other graduation requirements set forth in the catalog under which they enter Mary Baldwin University.

 Students who live close to the university and wish to complete their bachelor’s degree requirements by class attendance on the Mary Baldwin University campus may do so on a part-time basis.
 They are subject to the same admission requirements as other entering students.

 All new undergraduate students have the benefit of membership in a community-focused program offering support, direction, and connection.
 The MBU Online Programs function as a community for adult students.
 International students also have their own community which includes intentional cultural, academic, and social immersion.
 Mary Baldwin College for Women and University College students, whether residing on campus or commuting, have support programs based on their common interests.
 Students enrolled in the Virginia Women’s Institute for Leadership (VWIL) or the Program for the Exceptionally Gifted (PEG), as well as students in the Ida B. Wells first-year program, have an immersive experience through these communities.